Extreme Job — Director & Cast: The People Behind Korea's Funniest Movie

 Lee Dong-hwi is one of Korea’s most beloved comedic actors — and he arrived fully formed.

-His breakout was Reply 1988 (응답하라 1988, 2015–2016), the beloved nostalgia drama set in a Seoul neighborhood in the late 1980s.
-He played Jeong-bong, a character so warmly written and so perfectly performed that it made him famous overnight.
+His breakthrough was Reply 1988 (응답하라 1988, 2015–2016), the beloved nostalgia drama set in a late-1980s Seoul neighborhood.
+He played Ryu Dong-ryong — a character so warmly written and so naturally performed that it made him famous overnight.

-In Extreme Job, he plays Young-ho — the squad member who is enthusiastic, loud, and consistently one step behind everyone else.
-His energy is the chaos fuel that keeps scenes moving even when the plot slows down.
+In Extreme Job, he plays Young-ho — the squad member who is loud, enthusiastic, and consistently one step behind everyone else.
+He is the chaos energy that keeps scenes moving even when the plot slows down.
+Physical comedy, natural warmth, perfect timing — Lee Dong-hwi brings all three without making it look like work.

 📋 Profile